Ashton-Sidhu/aethos/README.md

 This will create a full folder strucuture for you to manage data, unit tests, experiments and source code.

+If experiment tracking is enabled or if you want to start the MLFlow UI:

+`aethos mlflow-ui`

+This will start the MLFlow UI in the directory where your Aethos experiemnts are run.
+NOTE: This only works for local use of MLFLOW, if you are running MLFlow on a remote server, just start it on the remote server and enter the address in the `%HOME%/.aethos/config.yml` file.

 ## Development Phases

 #### Phase 1